Skip to main content

 Bradford College

-The approach at The Yorkshire School of is one of delivering training that is realistic, and not idealistic.
-Preparing you for the reality of what the industry is like NOW not an ideal of what the industry was.
+The approach is one of delivering qualifications that are realistic, and not idealistic.
+Preparing you for the reality of what the industry is like now, not an ideal of what the industry was.
 Giving you the tools, knowledge and skills to be able to adapt as the industry develops.

-We offer different pathways including our Foundation Degrees (FdA) which are two years in duration and our BA Honours Top Up degrees, lasting one year.
-The latter allows students who have already completed an FdA, HND or two years of their existing degree to ‘top up’ with us and get their full degree.
-However, most of our students stay for the full three years graduating with a full BA Honours Degree in their chosen subject.
+• BA Honours Top Up degrees – lasting one year.
+This allows students who have already completed an FdA, HND or two years of their existing degree to ‘top up’ with us and get their full degree.

-We have a passionate commitment to accessibility and inclusion at The Yorkshire School and widening participation is one of our core goals.
+We have a passionate commitment to accessibility and inclusion at The Yorkshire School of Performance and Music and widening participation is one of our core goals.
 We welcome and accept applications from everyone, regardless, of age, experience, or physical ability.
 If in doubt, drop us a line, we’d be more than happy to answer your questions.

 Performing Arts